thymeleaf/thymeleaf-docs/docs/articles/thymeleaf3migration.md

 ---------------------

-Let's show an example of the Thymeleaf 3 configuration using the *thymeleaf-spring4* integration package and Java config, are it is the most common choice among Thymeleaf users.
+Let's show an example of the Thymeleaf 3 configuration using the *thymeleaf-spring4* integration package and Java config, as it is the most common choice among Thymeleaf users.

 First, the updated Maven dependencies to get Thymeleaf 3 and the Spring 4 integration package: